 Youth services is an area that we plan to grow at the GPL.
 Our programs continue to expand and we are considering ways to re-orient our building to provide a larger dedicated space that will be attractive to teens.
 A key part of this initiative is ensuring that we can retain and attract dynamic professionals to this position.
-We require that the Young Adult Librarian have a master's degree in Library Science, strong experience with teens and the personality to excite (and manage) teens.

 It is with this goal in mind that we are requesting the increase in hours for this professional position.
 We appreciate that the costs to the town are real but we believe that providing the position with benefits (both vacation and medical) is key to maintaining longevity in the position as well as attracting new candidates when that becomes necessary.
 We require similar credentials of, and provide benefits to, four other positions at the library, all of which have similar management responsibility.
 Our original request to the town was for a full-time (40-hour) position.
 Due to fiscal realities of the time, the Trustees accepted the town's only offer of a position funded at 19 hours, without benefits.
 Given the success of this program and our plans to invest future resources in this demographic, we believe that it is time to upgrade the position.